lizardsystems/yawl-controller/firmware/ESPHome/readme.md

 ### Build the firmware from command line

  - Edit file **env.cmd** from yawl-controller/firmware/ESPHome/ directory.
-   - Set `PYTHON_PATH` to Python installed on your system,
+   - Set `PYTHON_PATH` to Python installed on your system.
-   - Set `ESPHOME_VENV` to path to virtual environment where ESPHome will be installed,
+   - Set `ESPHOME_VENV` to path to virtual environment where ESPHome will be installed.
    - Set `ESPHOME_REPO` to url for ESPHome repository.
 Default: https://github.com/esphome/esphome
    - Set `ESPHOME_BRANCH` to branch name or tag in ESPHome repository.
 Default: release
  - Run **install_esphome.cmd**.
 The latest version of ESPHome will be installed.